hughobrien/psu-constitution/README.md

 1. At all meetings of the PSU minutes shall be taken which shall be circulated and any necessary corrections made, at the next appropriate meeting.
 Confirmed minutes shall be filed and made available to all students.
 From the meeting documentation, an Executive and Council summary report will be complied by the secretariat and made available on the PSU website at the end of the academic year.

-2. A copy of the constitution, including any amendments, a copy of the annual report and any plans for the PSU’s activities, including the budget, shall be made available to all students at the start of each academic year.
+2. A copy of the Constitution, including any amendments, a copy of the annual report and any plans for the PSU’s activities, including the budget, shall be made available to all students at the start of each academic year.

 3. All meeting materials of the PSU meeting shall be considered open to all members of the PSU.
 However, the members of the meeting may vote to hold a specific meeting or an item of a meeting as a closed session.

-4. The regulations for the organisation of PSU meetings shall be outlined in Schedule 3 (Meeting Regulations) of this constitution.
+4. The regulations for the organisation of PSU meetings shall be outlined in Schedule 3: Meeting Regulations.

 ## Article 15: Amendments

-1. Alterations to the Articles of this constitution must be decided at an Annual General Meeting or an Extra-ordinary General Meeting.
+1. Alterations to the Articles of this Constitution must be decided at an Annual General Meeting or an Extra-ordinary General Meeting.

 2. Approval of two thirds of members present and voting at an AGM or EGM is required for Change.